-Name Returns Visibility Description processors Processor[] Private This is the list of Processors ProcessManager() < <constructor>></constructor> Public Static constructor Register(p: Processor) Void Public Register p with ProcessManager FromArray(arg: string[]) Void Public Constructs "processors" with given information GetReader(fn: string) Processor Public Finds the input Processor that can read given source.
+Name Type/Return Type Visibilit Y Description processors Processor[] Private This is the list of Processors ProcessManager() < <constructor< td="">PublicStatic constructor</constructor<> Public Static constructor Register(p: Processor) Void Public Register p with ProcessManager FromArray(arg: string[]) Void Public Constructs "processors" with given information GetReader(fn: string) Processor Public Finds the input Processor that can read given source.

-5.3.5 InitBehaviour Class
+6.3.5 InitBehaviour Class

 This class is responsible for creating a packet to render by applying all specified filters to the packet.
-The user loads the data, and this class creates a pipeline object to run all processes for loaded brain data.
-And also, GUI operation are handled via this class.
+The user loads the data thanks to this class and also, GUI operation are handled via this class.